-FAFSA ‘train wreck’ rollout leaves students unsure of college.
+FAFSA ‘train wreck’ rollout snares students in uncertainty.
 What went wrong?

 But it creates an equity issue for some students: The form requires both of an applicant’s parents to provide Social Security numbers, which has created problems for children of undocumented residents – even though a parent’s citizenship status does not weigh on FAFSA eligibility.
 The new federal aid formula also does not take into account if families are paying for more than one student’s college tuition simultaneously.

-A spokesperson for the Department of Education acknowledges the new FAFSA rollout has been problematic, but that students shouldn’t let it stop them from applying.
+A spokesperson for the Department of Education acknowledges the new FAFSA rollout has been problematic, but says students shouldn’t let that stop them from applying.
 “We appreciate your patience.
 And we will work to grow your trust,” he writes in an email.
 “Most of all – please, encourage your students to fill out the FAFSA.
 And in so doing, open doors to their dreams.”